Jonathan F. Zaff, Ph.D.

 Catalina Tang serves as a research associate at Center for Promise.
 Catalina was born and raised in Colombia to Chinese parents.
 She earned her bachelor's degree in Sociology and Linguistics at Boston College and her master’s degree in Nonprofit Management at Northeastern University.
 Her personal experiences as an immigrant young womyn in various out of school time youth programs across the greater Boston area have empowered her to continue creating spaces for social transformation and empowerment for youth of color, particularly with Latinas and Asian American/immigrant youth.
 She has coordinated various youth programs on leadership, college access, and youth participatory action research through a critical social justice lens.
 Catalina is also a writer and a visual artist.
 Her mediums are digital storytelling, acrylic, watercolor, graphite, charcoal, and pastels.

-Miriam Rollock serves as Associate for Policy and Operations at the Center for Promise.
-In this role, she translates the Center’s insights into actionable strategies to affect positive change on issues that impact young people.
+Miriam Rollock serves as Manager of Policy and Operations at the Center for Promise.
+In this role, she translates the Center’s research insights into actionable strategies to affect positive change on issues that impact young people.
 She also works to strengthen the Center’s operational infrastructure to promote efficiencies and positive performance outcomes.
-Miriam has a deep background in education policy from academic study and work at state and local education agencies.
-She also brings entrepreneurial and operational experience from her recent work at a tech startup.
-Miriam graduated magna cum laude from Brown University with a bachelor’s degree in Education Policy and Political Science.
+Her background in education policy comes from academic study and work at state and local education agencies.
+She also brings operational experience from her recent work at a tech startup.
+Miriam graduated magna cum laude from Brown University with a bachelor’s degree in Education and Political Science.

 Faculty Research Fellows: